-- Labor/Delivery: Labor and delivery charges are tricky to try and calculate in advance because you never know if you are going to have a normal vaginal delivery with no complications (charges could be as low as $3 to $4 thousand) or if you could end up having a C-Section (charges can be as high as $26,675 in Oregon).
+- Labor/Delivery: Labor and delivery charges are tricky to try and calculate in advance because you never know if you are going to have a normal vaginal delivery with no complications (charges could be as low as $7,507 in Arkansas) or end up having a C-Section (charges can be as high as $26,675 in Oregon).
 These figures are for women who are insured.

 Coverage through the Affordable Care Act (ACA) Insurance Marketplace